grzeimann/Remedy/README.md

 We astrometrically calibrate our VIRUS observations to Pan-STARRS (Chambers et al. 2016) Data Release 2.
 We go IFU by IFU, collapse the sky-subtraced spectra, interpolate onto a uniform grid, detect point sources in the collapsed image, and match the detections to the Pan-STARRS catalog.
 We then fit for a shift and rotation from the initial VIRUS astrometry given by the telescope.
 The typical shift is less than 5" and the rotation is <~0.1 degrees.

 #### Source Extraction
+The goal of our source extraction is a high signal to noise spectrum without introducing large systematic errors in the relative flux calibration.
+To accomplish the former we use an optimal extraction method.
+However, VIRUS spectra include two complications: an undersampled spatial point spread function and differential atmospheric refraction.
+VIRUS fibers are 1.5" in diameter and the typical seeing of the HET is roughly the same.
+This means that up to 60-70% of the light from a source can be in a single fiber, however the weight for each fiber can change quickly with slight changes in the assumed position of the source for a given spatial point spread function.
+Thus, high quality astrometry, appropriately assumed spread function, and an accurate model of the change of position as a function of wavelength from differential atmospheric refraction are required.

+Luckily, since we have so many units covering a large area on sky, we typically have >20 stars to use to model both the spatial point spread function as well as the differential atmospheric refraction.
+Simultaneously, we can model the normalization between the three exposures that comprise a single observation.
+The mirror illumination at the HET depends on the track location, which constantly changes over an exposure.
+Thus the amount of light collected for each of the three exposures is likely different and needs to be normalized to the average illumination.
+We model the normalization, the spatial point spread function, and the differential atmospheric refraction in an iterative approach with convergence after just 2 or 3 iterations.

 #### Flux Calibration
+For flux calibration, we use a pre-computed throughput curve from the HETDEX collaboration (Gebhardt et al. 2020), but for applicability to a given observation we must take into account the conditions of that observation.
+We use the stars in the field to find the normalization (transparency) for the given shot.
+After applying the standard throughput curve we convolve the initially calibrated spectra with a Pan-STARRS g' filter and find the biweight estimated offset between the VIRUS g' magnitude and the Pan-STARRS g' magnitude.
+That offset is the normalization we apply to the standard througphput curve and gives us our final flux calibration.

+#### Data Cubes
+A full FoV data cube would be quite large and sparse due to the 1/4.5 fill factor of the VIRUS IFUs.
+Instead, we make a data cube for any given IFU.
+We linearly interpolate at any given wavelength to go from the 1344 fibers on sky to a uniform grid.
+We take into account differential atmmospheric refraction as function of wavelength, which amounts to a change in position for the fibers of roughly 1" across 3500-5500A.

 ## Examples